leancodepl/flutter_corelibrary/packages/cqrs/README.md

 final cqrs = CQRS(loginClient, apiUri);

-// Fetch first page of the all flowers query from the CQRS server.
-// You can map the DTOs received to other objects or use it as-is. final flowers = await cqrs.get(AllFlowers()..page = 1);
+// Fetch first page of the all flowers query from the CQRS server. final flowers = await cqrs.get(AllFlowers()..page = 1);

 // Run a command called add flower which... adds a pretty Daisy.